-A Christian should relate to non-Christian friends the same way Jesus did.
-Every person Jesus encountered was a non-Christian.
-So the gospels are filled with examples of how to relate to non-Christians.
+A Christian should relate to non-Christian friends the same way Jesus related to those who did not follow Him.
 We can look at a few of the ways Jesus related to people and imitate Him as we relate to our non-Christian friends:

 1. Jesus was kind, even when people didn’t understand Him.
 The people were perpetually confused about who Jesus was and why He was in their midst.
 Yet Mark 6:34 records that, when He “saw a large crowd, he had compassion on them, because they were like sheep without a shepherd.
 So he began teaching them many things.”
 The arrogant challenged Him; He responded with kindness (Luke 10:25–26).
 The needy drained Him; He responded with kindness (Luke 8:43–48).
 Roman soldiers and religious zealots killed Him; He responded with kindness (Luke 23:34).